sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 ---
 # Troubleshooting instructions

-When the application starts for the first time and initializes the database, the log output should look like this:
+When the application starts for the first time and initializes the database the log output should look like this:

 ![log output 1](images/vote-app-start-1.png)